$160 for a 50-minute session

-Clinical Specialties/Services include Addiction and Recovery, Men’s issues, Depression, Grief counseling, Anxiety/Stress Management, Trauma/PTSD work, Relationship/Boundary issues, Personal Growth, Spirituality issues and Work/Life Balance.
+Addiction and Recovery, Men’s issues, Depression, Grief counseling, Anxiety & Stress Management, Trauma & PTSD work, Relationship & Boundary issues, Personal Growth, Spirituality Issues and Work/Life Balance.

 I believed that if I did what I thought other people expected of me then I would be happy and content in my own life.
-In a lot of ways, it made sense to me because how could there ever be a problem or an issue if I did everything to make everyone happy?
+It made sense to me.
+Because how could there ever be a problem or an issue if I did everything to make everyone else happy?
 What I didn’t realize at the time is that my depression and anxiety were being fueled by this quest to be perfect in everything that I did.
-As the inner struggle raged, I developed two strategies to manage my pain; the first was to do more as maybe I wasn’t trying hard enough and second was to numb out or simply distract myself from recognizing that I was feeling anything.
+As the inner struggle raged, I developed two strategies to manage my pain: the first was to do more (maybe I wasn’t trying hard enough) and the second was to numb out or distract myself from recognizing that I was feeling.
 Regardless, both “solutions” left me empty inside and gave me more reason to dislike myself.

 After several years of repeated disappointment, embarrassment, and self-exhaustion, I finally set aside the illusion that I could fix everything by myself.

 At the darkest and most fractured time in my life, I was blessed to be given the gifts of humility, hope and a desperate willingness to do whatever I had to do to change my life.
 I found encouragement and support through individual and group therapy, marriage counseling, spiritual direction, and the addictions community.
 My life today is profoundly greater and more meaningful than I could have ever imagined.
 It is my own experience that inspires me to help others who find themselves battling similar hardships.